 Tooth loss can make you feel self-conscious about your smile.
 Dental implants can restore that confidence by enhancing your functionality and overall oral health.
 Choose the longest-lasting, most secure tooth replacement option and start smiling again.
+Call today to schedule an appointment at The Art of Dentistry or stop by our office located at 7550 W 160th Street, Overland Park, KS 66085.

 Dental implants are very common with over 3 million Americans having at least one implant.